MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 ---
-title: Collect input from the user with Prompts | Microsoft Docs
+title: Prompt users for input| Microsoft Docs
-description: Learn how to collect user input in your bot with the Bot Builder SDK for Node.js
+description: Learn how to use prompts to collect user input in your bot with the Bot Builder SDK for Node.js
 author: RobStand
 ms.author: rstand
 manager: rstand